What to visit in Lviv, Ukaine?

-Pototski Palace is one of the top 5 palaces and castle to visit around Lviv.
+Pototski Palace is one of the top 5 palaces and castles to visit around Lviv.
 So if you don’t have enough time to visit those outside the city, then you have to visit this one.

 The Pototski Palace was built in the 1880s, for an Austrian leader, named Pototski.
 As you will see, it was made to be imposing and it is said that no cost was spared.

 Once the Soviets occupied Lviv, the palace was confiscated.
-They used it as to host the Institute of Geology and Geochemistry of Combustible Minerals of the Academy of Sciences.
+They used it to host the Institute of Geology and Geochemistry of Combustible Minerals of the Academy of Sciences.
 After that, it was used for weddings ceremonies.
 In 2000, the president of Ukraine at that time used this palace as one of his residences.

 Beer Cultural Experience Center “Lvivarnya”